MaxCojocari/FAF_TMPS/reports/lab1.md

 #### Interface Segregation Principle

 Larger interfaces are splited into smaller ones.
-Just look in the `src/core/interface` directory, it contains core logic crystalized into multiple interfaces `IBlock`, `ITransaction`, `ITransactionPool`, ..., the child classes are free to implement only the methods that matter to them.
+Just look into the `src/core/interface` directory, it contains core logic crystalized into multiple interfaces `IBlock`, `ITransaction`, `ITransactionPool`, ..., the child classes are free to implement only the methods that matter to them.

 #### Dependency Inversion Principle